MetaMask/SIPs/SIPS/sip-2.md

 The Snaps SHOULD implement all methods inside a specific group that it wants to support (such as `Creation`), instead of implementing only some methods.
 The wallet MAY disable functionality of specific group if not all methods inside that group are implemented by the Snap.

-Generally the Snap MAY NOT need to check the consistency of provided `BlockchainId` and `AccountId` parameters.
-The wallet MUST only route accounts and blockchains that are confirmed to be existing inside the Snap, either by only using blockchain Ids from the permission or by getting account list beforehand using `getAccounts()`.
+Generally the Snap MAY NOT need to check the consistency of provided `ChainId` and `AccountId` parameters.
+The wallet MUST only route accounts and chains that are confirmed to be existing inside the Snap, either by only using Chain Ids from the permission or by getting account list beforehand using `getAccounts()`.

 The wallet SHOULD check for consistency of returned `AccountId` from the Snap.
-The blockchainId part SHOULD match one of specified inside the permission and the one requested in the method parameters of the call.
+The chainId part SHOULD match one of specified inside the permission and the one requested in the method parameters of the call.

 ##### Feature discovery